Welcome to 22nd interview of the series, today's expert is Salvatore Pellitteri.

-Mahesh: When did you start working on BizTalk?
+Mahesh: Who are you and what you do?
+When did you start working on BizTalk?

 Mahesh: Which are the major projects you handled so far?